larryhastings/perky/README.md

 or `perky.loads()`, using a named parameter called `pragmas`.
 If you pass in a value for `pragmas`, it must be a mapping of strings to functions.
-The string name should be the name of the pragma (and must be lowercase).
+The string name should be the name of the pragma and must be lowercase.
-The function it maps to will "handle" that pragma, and should look like this:
+The function it maps to will "handle" that pragma, and should match this
+prototype:

 `def pragma_fn(parser, argument)`

 `parser` is the internal Perky `Parser` object.  `argument` is the rest of the relevant line, with leading & trailing whitespace stripped.
+(If the rest of the line was empty, `argument` will be `None`).
+The return value of the pragma function is ignored.

-There's currently one predefined pragma handler, a function called `perky.pragma_include()`.
+There's currently only one predefined pragma handler, a function called `perky.pragma_include()`.
 This adds "include statement" functionality to Perky.
 If you call this: